openvolley/file_sender/README.md

 This app uses https://getpantry.cloud/ as the internet data exchange platform, because it is free to use and has a simple API for access.
 Note, however, that anyone who knows your pantry ID can see any file that you upload.
 Also be aware that once a file has been uploaded, its live data link has your pantry ID embedded in it.
 We therefore do not recommend using this app for uploading sensitive files.
 A more appropriate mechanism for sensitive data might be added at a later date, if there is a demand for it.

-Science Untangled users can share live-scouted stats without exposing their pantry ID --- see "Live stats" below.
+Science Untangled users can share live-scouted stats without exposing their pantry ID &mdash; see "Live stats" below.

 ## How to use